Skip to main content

 Rune games are split into two parts: logic & rendering.
 Let's look at the logic for the generated Tic Tac Toe game.

 You can find the logic code in the logic.js file.
-The setup function is responsible for creating an initial game state that's synced across players:
+The setup function is responsible for creating an initial game state that's synced across players.
+We create the 3x3 grid for Tic Tac Toe:

 function setup() {